CodeYourFuture/GitHomeworkFixErrors/homework.md

 An exciting new play about coffee.

-## 3. What three problems does Git & Github solve?
+## 3. What three problems does Git & GitHub solve?

-When people want to show off code to each other they can put it on Github
+When people want to show off code to each other they can put it on GitHub

 ## 4. What happens when you `fork` a repository?